-Presto was and is subject to risks and uncertainties as a result of the outbreak of a novel strain of coronavirus, designated "COVID-19" and declared to be a pandemic in March 2020.
+Presto has been subject to risks and uncertainties as a result of COVID-19.
 Presto began to experience impacts from COVID-19 in March 2020, as federal, state and local governments reacted to the COVID-19 pandemic by encouraging or requiring social distancing, instituting shelter-in-place orders, and requiring, in varying degrees, reduced operating hours, restaurant dine-in and/or indoor dining limitations, capacity limitations or other restrictions that largely limited restaurants to off-premise sales (take-out and delivery) in the early stages of the pandemic.
 At the same time, COVID-19 has also had a significant impact on the restaurant and hospitality sector in which Presto operates.
 Many restaurants closed completely due to lockdowns and staff shortages, especially as multiple waves of COVID-19 continued to debilitate the restaurant and hospitality industry.

-Presto experienced three impacts from the initial onset of COVID-19 that resulted in significant charges to the statement of operations for the periods presented:

-- Social distancing practices resulted in customers Loss on Infrequent Product Repairs. implementing a range of extreme cleaning protocols involving Presto's products.
-Specifically, customers started to clean Presto's devices with highly invasive commercial disinfectant solutions, which leaked into the hardware, causing significant damage to the devices and requiring repair or replacement.
-This resulted in a significant spike in repair and return merchandise authorization ("RMA") expenses compared to historical expenses.
-During the three months ended September 30, 2021, the volume of repair charges Presto experienced were higher than usual due to a liquid ingress issue resulting from COVID-19 related actions by its customers.
-In order to prevent disruption to customers' businesses, Presto incurred \$0.4 million of loss on infrequent product repairs related to this issue, in the three months ended September 30, 2021 which is presented as a separate line item on Presto's condensed consolidated statement of operations and comprehensive income (loss).
-Typically, these issues would be considered to be negligence on the part of the customer and would not be covered by Presto's standard warranty; however, given the nature of the issues and the fact that the cleaning protocols were a mandatory precaution as a result of COVID-19 and were not expected to cause such widespread damage to the devices, Presto, as a sign of goodwill and for customer satisfaction, incurred the repair and replacement expenses related to the liquid ingress issue.
-The expenses incurred were not honored by the manufacturer's warranty under the RMA process.
-Presto has made a claim to recover the costs from the third-party subcontractor who manufactures the hardware.
-In June 2022, the Company received a favorable arbitrator ruling related to a matter with its third-party subcontractor and was awarded approximately \$11,304 in damages related to the Company's loss on infrequent product repairs and to cover its legal expenses.
-The award has not met the criteria to be considered realizable as of September 30, 2022.
-As a result, the Company has not recognized any gain related to this settlement in its condensed consolidated statement of operations and comprehensive income (loss). - Hardware Repair Expenses Related to COVID-19.
-As a result of COVID-19, Presto incurred higher than usual repair expenses for one-time, infrequent product repairs that were not covered by Presto's third-party manufacturer, who typically covers the costs during the three months ended September 30, 2021.
-The increase in expenses was a result of a higher volume of repair requests due to customer issues arising from COVID-19 related complications and a desire on the part of customers to have Presto reboot and re-certify equipment coming out of COVID-19.
-During the three months ended September 30, 2021, Presto incurred \$0.4 million of hardware repair expenses related to COVID-19.
-The expenses incurred were not honored by the manufacturer's warranty under the RMA process.
-The claim that was made to recover the costs from the third-party subcontractor who manufactures the hardware referred to above also included these hardware repair expenses.
+We experienced three primary impacts from the initial onset of COVID-19 that impacted our historical financial statements.
+First, during fiscal year 2022 and the third and fourth quarters of fiscal year 2021, we experienced contract terminations by certain franchisees of one of Presto's primary enterprise customer relationships and incurred an impairment charge for loss of leased tablets during such periods.
+Second, COVIDprevention steps taken by customers throughout the fiscal years ended June 30, 2022 and 2021 regarding extreme cleaning protocols damaged our hardware and required repair or replacement and consequently a significant spike in repair and return merchandise authorization ("RMA") expenses compared to historical expenses.
+In order to prevent disruption to customers' businesses, Presto incurred \$0.6 million and \$3.3 million of loss on infrequent product repairs related to this issue, in the fiscal years ended June 30, 2022 and 2021, respectively.
+We made a claim to recover the costs from the third-party subcontractor who manufactures the hardware, and, in June 2022, we received a favorable arbitration ruling of \$11,304 in damages related to our loss on infrequent product repairs and to cover our legal expenses.
+The ruling has not met the criteria to be considered realizable as of June 30, 2022, and, as a result, we have not recognized any gain related to this settlement in our consolidated statement of operations and comprehensive loss.
+Third, as a result of COVID-19, we incurred higher than usual repair expenses for one-time, infrequent product repairs that were not covered by our third-party manufacturer, who typically covers such costs.
+The increase in expenses was a result of a higher volume of repair requests due to customer issues arising from COVID-19 related complications and a desire on the part of customers to have us reboot and re-certify equipment coming out of COVID-19.

-Over the course of fiscal year 2022 and the three months ended September 30, 2022, certain COVID-19 restrictions were relaxed as incidents of infection from the initial outbreak declined, but many of the restrictions were reinstituted as incidents of infection surged.
+Over the course of 2022, certain of these restrictions were relaxed as incidents of infection from the initial outbreak declined, but many of the restrictions were reinstituted as incidents of infection surged.
 The degree and duration of restriction varied by individual geographic area.
 The extent of the continuing impact of the COVID-19 pandemic on Presto's business remains highly uncertain and difficult to predict, as the operating status of restaurants remains fluid and subject to change as government authorities modify existing restrictions or implement new restrictions on restaurant operations in response to changes in the number of COVID-19 infections and the availability and acceptance of vaccines in their respective jurisdictions.
 Additionally, economies worldwide have been negatively impacted by the COVID-19 pandemic, which resulted in a global economic recession.